 Teacher education is usually split into three levels, based on the length of the training:

-Initial teacher preparation: this is a pre-service teacher education programme.
+Initial teacher preparation: this is a pre-service teacher education program.
 It takes place as a qualified teacher before joining the classroom.

-Induction: this is the method of preparing and offering support to teachers when they are new to school or in their early years of teaching.
+Induction: This is the method of preparing and offering support to teachers when they are new to the school or in their early years of teaching.

 Continuing professional growth: as the name implies, this is the continued professional development of teachers when they are at school as students.
 This is an in-service teacher preparation program.